naemon/naemon.github.io/src/documentation/usersguide/configmain.md

 </tbody>
 </table>

-This is the maximum number of seconds that Naemon will allow host checks to run.
+This is the default value for the maximum number of seconds that Naemon will allow host checks to run.

+If a host [definition](objectdefinitions#host) has its own check_timeout, it will be used instead of host_check_timeout.

 If checks exceed this limit, they are killed and a CRITICAL state is returned and the host will be assumed to be DOWN.
 A timeout error will also be logged.

 There is often widespread confusion as to what this option really does.

 It is meant to be used as a last ditch mechanism to kill off plugins which are misbehaving and not exiting in a timely manner.

-It should be set to something high (like 60 seconds or more), so that each host check normally finishes executing within this time limit.
+It should be set to something high (like 30 seconds or more), so that each host check normally finishes executing within this time limit.

 If a host check runs longer than this limit, Naemon will kill it off thinking it is a runaway processes.